lab1092/blender-manual_ja/manual/data_system/datablocks.rst

 A datablock can become unlinked.
 For example a material datablock will be unlinked if the object it was linked to is deleted.
-If a datablock is unlinked, by default it will be deleted from the . blend file when Blender is closed.
+If a datablock is unlinked, by default it will be deleted from the ``.blend`` file when Blender is closed.
 To keep an unlinked datablock in a .blend file, click the "F" button to the right of the object's name in the Objects and Links panel.